BACK

 Intervertebral foramina; Spine surgery - foraminotomy; Back pain - foraminotomy; Stenosis - foraminotomy

-Foraminotomy is surgery that widens the opening in your spine where nerve roots leave your spinal canal.
+Foraminotomy is surgery that widens the opening (the foramen) in your spine where nerve roots leave your spinal canal.
 You may have a narrowing of the nerve opening (foraminal stenosis).

 Description